 - holding other public office or engaging in other public employment for more than nominal compensation (defined as: greater than the normal per diem or $4,000 annually);

 - engaging in any private employment, business or other activity (including not-for-profit) for more than the defined nominal compensation; and

 - serving as director or officer of a for-profit corporation or institution, regardless of compensation

 Any CUNY employees who are Policy Makers4 and wish to engage in an outside activity.
 You are a CUNY policy maker if you file an annual Financial Disclosure Statement with the New York State Joint Commission on Public Ethics (JCOPE) on May 15th of each year.
 Anyone who will earn more than $1000 annually performing the outside activity.

 Q4.
 When must I apply?

 You must ask for approval before you begin to work/perform any outside activity.

 A) If you will earn5 between $1000 and $4000.

 Prepare a cover letter/memo to your immediate supervisor explaining your request for approval of the outside activity.
 Your supervisor must review the request and when necessary, consult with the College Ethics Officer (a list of Ethics Officers is attached) to determine if the outside activity would result in a conflict of interest.
 Your supervisor must respond to you in writing with a copy to the Campus Ethics Officer.
 If your supervisor denies your request there is no appeal process.
-Do not go to the Commission on Public Integrity for permission, they will not approve an activity without the written consent of a supervisor.
+Do not go to the JCOPE for permission, they will not approve an activity without the written consent of a supervisor.